ArretWins/DRF_with_OTP/README.md

 ![Screenshot](screenshots/tenor.gif)

-Welcome to our Django Rest Framework project!
+Welcome to my Django Rest Framework project!
 This README provides an overview of the project's functionalities and how to use them.

 ## Features